cnerg/trailmap/README.md

 run `pip install --user networkx`

+Other Python packages which you may or may not already have installed:

+* numpy
+* matplotlib
+* more_itertools

+To install or confirm install of these additional packages, run

+`pip install --user numpy matplotlib more_itertools`

 ### Recommended Packages

 In addition to Cyclus, it is strongly recommended that the user install [Cycamore](https://github.com/cyclus/cycamore)